pratik24/cliphoard_health_assignment/Ticket_Breakdown.md

 - Acceptance criteria - Facilities can input and save custom IDs for Agents, they can see proper error message if they use duplicate custom_id for agent

 Ticket 3
-- ticket - Update report to include custom id
+- title - Update report to include custom id
 - description:
     - Update generateReport to also include custom id of agent in report if that is present.
     - It might happen that for some agents there is primary id and custom id for others.